Back To Search Results

 Deterrence and Patient Education

-Carpal ligamentous injury and subsequent instability can occur after a simple fall onto an extended hand.
-Patients who continue to have wrist pain following a fall should seek consultation with a physician educated and trained in hand/wrist injuries.
-Treatment for these injuries is less invasive in the acute phase, well before chronic carpal changes occur.
-If these injuries are neglected, they can destroy articular cartilage, resulting in wrist arthritis.[46]
+Carpal ligament injury and instability can occur after a simple fall onto an extended hand.
+Patients with persistent wrist pain following a fall should seek consultation with a physician trained in hand and wrist injuries.
+Treatment of these injuries is ideally performed in the acute phase before chronic carpal changes occur.
+If these injuries are neglected, damage to articular cartilage can occur, resulting in wrist arthritis.[55]

 Enhancing Healthcare Team Outcomes

-Carpal instability requires the efforts of an interprofessional healthcare team, including family clinicians, orthopedic wrist specialists, nurses, and physical therapists.
-Carpal instability can be easily missed, especially in the early stages, before radiographic changes occur.
-This type of injury must be considered in any patient with wrist pain following a fall onto an outstretched or extended hand.
-A thorough physical examination and obtaining the appropriate radiographs can assist providers in their medical decision-making.
+Carpal ligament instability requires coordination among the interprofessional healthcare team, which includes primary care physicians, emergency medicine providers, orthopedic hand/wrist surgeons, nurses, and hand therapists.
+Carpal instability can easily go unrecognized, especially in the early stages.
+This type of injury must be considered in any patient with wrist pain following a fall onto an extended hand.
+A thorough physical examination and appropriate radiographs can assist providers in their medical decision-making.
 If there is clinical suspicion of carpal ligament injury, advanced imaging and a possible referral to a hand specialist should be considered.
-Acute treatment of these injuries can prevent the patient from experiencing chronic wrist pain and corresponding potential debility.
-Also, the role of a physical therapist after the surgical or conservative management of such injuries is paramount to optimal recovery.
-All interprofessional team members must communicate openly with other care team members if they note any issues or changes in the patient's status.
-They must keep accurate and updated records of all interventions and interactions with the patient so that everyone involved in the case can access the same information.
-This interprofessional approach yields the best possible patient results.
+Acute treatment of these injuries can prevent the patient from experiencing chronic wrist pain and visibility.
+Hand therapists are essential in the management of such injuries.
+All interprofessional team members must communicate openly if they have concerns or note patient status changes to promote the best possible patient outcomes.

 Media